 the desired part.

-DAC software presents the laboratory with many options for the creation of lenses to meet the most demanding requirements.
+DAC software presents the laboratory with a wide range of options for the creation of lenses to meet the most challenging requirements.

 The DAC Digital Motion Control (DMC) system is at the “heart” of all DAC Lathes.
 It is housed in the on-board computer, mounted with the servo amplifiers, in the base of the machine behind doors for easy access.
 Each axis is driven by a linear servo motor with linear encoder feedback.

 Auxiliary functions such as actuating lights, vacuums, air blow-offs, autoloaders, misting, etc., are controlled by outputs from the programmable logic control.

 These robust tool holders are adjustable to accommodate a wide range of tool shank sizes.

 DAC International offers the industry’s most comprehensive lens manufacturing software — easy to use and easy to customize.
 Full details on DAC International Software

 |Slides:||Air-bearing slides are DC linear servo motor and have linear encoder feedback.
 (Custom X-slide lengths are available as shown below.)|